nicbet/docker-phoenix/README.md

 ### Getting Started
 It's so simple: just clone this repository.

-You can specify a particular Phoenix version by targeting the corresponding branch of this repository.
+You can specify a particular Phoenix version by targeting the corresponding release tag of this repository.

-For instance, for a dockerized development environment for Phoenix 1.3.0 you could run:
+For instance, for a dockerized development environment for Phoenix 1.3.1 you could run:
 ```
-git clone -b 1.3 https://github.com/nicbet/docker-phoenix ~/Projects/hello-phoenix
+git clone -b 1.3.1 https://github.com/nicbet/docker-phoenix ~/Projects/hello-phoenix
 ```